LVL69/BetterRuns/Optional Patches/No Item Reset/Readme.txt

-If you apply this patch, you will not lose your current augs when you start a run.
+If you apply this patch, you will not lose your current augs when you start a new run.
 This means you can use BetterRuns to set your level to 0 and play a complete run with whichever augs you wish (Freeplay mode).
 Without this patch, the game would strip you of all your stuff and you'd begin a regular run.